This Guide Memo sets out policies and procedures for expense allocations and salary distribution offsets, which are a form of cost transfer.

 d.
 Identification Needed

 All users of the University's online financial system must have a SUNet ID and password.
-Approvers must also have received appropriate delegated authority through the Authority Manager system (tutorial available online here) and passed the online test in the Cost Policy and Chart of Accounts class with 100% (available online here).
+Approvers must also have received appropriate delegated authority through the Authority Manager system (tutorial available online) and passed the online test in the Understanding Cost Policy class with 100%.
 See Guide Memo 3.2.1: Authorizing Expenditures.

 To ensure compliance with this Guide Memo, the Office of Sponsored Research will periodically sample and review the supporting documentation.
 Originators may contact the Office of Sponsored Research for further guidance, see the DoResearch website.